Danie1s/DNSPageView/README_EN.md

   **In lastest version, even thought `style.isTitleViewScrollEnabled = true`, if there isn't too many titles, `titleView` won't be scrollable.**

-- Make title bottom indicator line's width same as title text width
+- Make title bottom indicator bar's width same as title text width

   when `style.isTitleViewScrollEnabled = false`, that indicates there isn't too many titles, by default each title's width shares `titleView`'s width, and bottom indicator line's width follows title text width, which is a commonly seen situation.